Northrop X-21: Testing

 In initial testing there were significant problems with the porous materials and surface slots getting plugged with debris, bugs, and even rain.
 In certain conditions, ice crystals would form due to the rapid cooling of air over the laminar surfaces.
 This would abruptly disrupt laminar flow, causing rapid melting and rapid transition back to turbulent flow.
 Maximum achievement of 95% laminar flow over those areas was desired.
 However, the design effort was canceled due to the plugging problems.

-Pioneering data was obtained in the X-21 flight program, including the effects of surface irregularities, boundary-layer turbulence induced by three-dimensional span-wise flow effects in the boundary layer (referred to as span-wise contamination) and degrading environmental effects such as ice crystals in the atmosphere.
+Pioneering data were obtained in the X-21 flight program, including the effects of surface irregularities, boundary-layer turbulence induced by three-dimensional span-wise flow effects in the boundary layer (referred to as span-wise contamination) and degrading environmental effects such as ice crystals in the atmosphere.

 Disposition

 Both X-21As ended up in storage at Edwards Air Force Base, California, where they gradually became derelicts, used primarily as photo targets.
 The remains can still be viewed, but no efforts have been made to recover either example for restoration or display.